VodkaSodaBrah/ts_basics/Summaries/FEDformer.md

 Why standard Transformers struggle with long time series

-Vanilla self‑ and cross‑attention treat each time step independently in the time domain, making it hard to capture overall trends and seasonal patterns—and incurring quadratic compute/memory costs as the sequence length grows.
+Vanilla self and cross‑attention treat each time step independently in the time domain, making it hard to capture overall trends and seasonal patterns.
+They also incur quadratic compute/memory costs as the sequence length grows.

 Seasonal‑trend decomposition